How many ways are there to say well done in Italian?

 Congratulations!

-Congratulazioni is pretty common to use in special occasions such as when a couple decides to get married, when you find the job of your dreams or graduate high school or college.
+Congratulazioni is often used on special occasions, such as when a couple decides to get married, when you get your dream job, or when you graduate from high school or college.
 It’s often followed by a round of cheers.

 Ti sei appena sposato?
 Congratulazioni!